moheladwy/LoginSystem/README.md

     CMake.

-This is a Login System for CMD Projects for Windows, Which is Written in CPP using OOP Princeples.
+This is a Login System for CMD Projects for Windows, Which is Written in CPP using OOP Principles.